seanchas116/super-iterable/README.md

 * Lazy evaluation (it's nature of Iterables)
 * TypeScript `.d.ts` included (only for ES6 output mode)

-super-iterable itself is written in TypeScript.
+super-iterable itself is written in ES6 and TypeScript.

 ## Examples